ballerina-platform/blog/_posts/2023-04-15-announcing-ballerina-2201.5.0-swan-lake-update-5.md

 - The `main` function of a Ballerina program now accepts function parameters of built-in subtypes, which can be passed as command-line arguments.
 - Configurable variables of union types now accept structural values with ambiguous inherent types.
 - The `http` standard library now supports specifying a tuple type as the return type and having basic types as client resource path parameters.
-- The `@http:Payload` annotation is now made optional for the basic structured anydata types in HTTP resource functions.
+- The `@http:Payload` annotation is now optional for basic structured subtypes of `anydata` in HTTP resource methods.
     ```ballerina
     import ballerina/http;